-The Coronavirus Aid, Relief, and Economic Security (CARES) Act contains important mortgage protection provisions for federally backed mortgages.
+The CARES Act contains important mortgage protection provisions for federally backed mortgages.
 Federally backed mortgages include FHA loans, VA loans, USDA loans, and those that are owned or backed by Fannie Mae and Freddie Mac.
-The law provides for a 60-day foreclosure moratorium (March 18-May 17, 2020).
+Initially, the law provided for a 60-day foreclosure moratorium (March 18-May 17, 2020).

 While the CARES Act does not require non-government backed lenders and servicers to provide relief, regulators believe that most will also adopt similar policies.
 To find out, contact your loan servicer and ask what programs they are implementing to help homeowners impacted by the coronavirus outbreak.
 Your state may also offer additional mortgage protection programs.

 We anticipate that millions of consumers will soon be facing unaffordable forbearance structures that will lead to unresolved disputes, a breakdown in communications with their mortgage loan servicer, manufactured defaults, preventable foreclosures, and disruptive evictions.